gskielian/Shell-Scripting/Git/README.md

 GIT
 ===

 Git is epic.
-It just destroyed SVN and its competitors about 4 months ago, becoming just this year the defacto way tocollaborate on code.

-You will need to learn the command line options to get the most out of Git (at least if you want to create directories).
+You will need to learn the command line options to get the most out of Git.

 ##Installing Git-Command-Line-Tools in a Mac